Explore this course:

 This course engages with the challenges of international development in today’s complex world.
 You’ll develop skills and knowledge relating to development research and practice.

 You'll go on a unique placement-based dissertation that combines work experience with academic research.
-You'll also carry out hands-on research during an overseas field class.
+You'll also carry out hands-on research during a field class.

 Our graduates have gone on to work for a wide variety of organisations, including the World Bank, the British Red Cross, UNDP, WildAid, World Vision and Save the Children.